-Employees will be released from duty with pay while on jury duty or while appearing as a legally required witness on behalf of the Employer.
-Any jury duty or witness pay received by the employee from the court during such leave shall be deducted from the employee's base pay.
+Section 9.7.
+Jury Duty.
+Employees will be released from duty with pay while on jury duty, or while appearing as a legally required witness on behalf of the City or on behalf of a previous employer if approved by the City Administrator.
+Any jury duty or witness pay received by the employee during such leave shall be deducted from the employee's base pay.
 Any court-provided mileage reimbursement will not be deducted from the employee's base pay.
-Employees excused by the court before the end of their regular work day are expected to report for work, unless released by a supervisor.